-- 6.7.
-Complex medication administration six or more prescription medications on different frequency schedules or four or more medications requiring close monitoring of dosage and side effects. - 7.8.
-Oxygen-unstable cContinuous oxygen administration, in combination with a pulse oximeter and a documented need for observation and adjustments in the rate of oxygen administration. - 8.9.
-Multiple sterile complex dressing change required at least-BID twice per day.
-The dressing change must be separate from other SNN interventions such as changing a tracheotomy-tracheostomy site dressing when associated with tracheotomy care.
+- 1. Ventilator care. - 2.
+Tracheotomy with related suctioning and dressing changes; - 3.
+Total parenteral nutrition (TPN); - 4.
+Peritoneal dialysis; - 5.
+Gastroscopy tube or nasogastric tube feedings, with related suctioning and administration of medication, are considered a SNN when associated with complex medical problems or with medical fragility of the recipient. - 6.
+Complex medication administration six or more medications on different frequency schedules or four or more medications requiring close monitoring of dosage and side effects. - 7.
+Oxygen-unstable continuous oxygen administration, in combination with a pulse oximeter and a documented need for observation and adjustments in the rate of oxygen administration. - 8.
+Multiple sterile complex dressing change required at least BID.
+The dressing change must be separate from other SNN interventions such as changing a tracheotomy site dressing when associated with tracheotomy care.

-Additional major proceduresskilled interventions not listed here may be considered in determining the intensity of skilled nursing needed.
+Additional major procedures not listed here may be considered in determining the intensity of skilled nursing needed.
 The Nevada Medicaid Central Office or their designee should be contacted with information on what the procedure is and the amount of nursing skill time needed to perform this task.